Table of Contents

 Yours.
 You supply as much information as you can and then you and I work out the rest.
 You’ll see a portion of the book in process so you can give feedback.

 If you’re doing all the writing, how is it my book?

-Because it’s your concept, your protagonist, your fictional world.
-The fifty-page summary will even have the ending, which you work out with me.
+Because it’s your concept and story.
+The fifty-page summary will even have the ending, which you will work out with me.
 If you don’t know how it should end, I can help with that too.
 Also, when we’re talking, I’m going to be paying very close attention to how you talk and will incorporate that voice into the book.